-Figure S3 1H-NMR Metabolic profile changes after 24h TCC treatment of self-organizing cardiac organoids.
+Figure S3 1H-NMR metabolic profile changes after 24h TCC treatment of self-organizing cardiac organoids.
 (Left) OPLS-DA scores.
 The black dots represent the 0 μmol/L TCC group, and the red dots represent the TCC treatment groups.
 (Right) Color-coded coefficient loading plots for models derived from NMR data of aqueous extracts of cardiac organoids exposed to TCC at different doses for 24 hours.
 TSP-d4 is selected as the reference, and the horizontal coordinate represents the relative chemical shift value (δ) in ppm.
 The closer the color of the peak is to the warm color, the greater the contribution to the distinction between the two groups.
 An upward peak indicates a higher concentration in the TCC group compared with 0 μmol/L TCC.
 The spectral region between 4.7 and 9.6 ppm (middle) has been magnified by a factor of 10 compared to the spectrum on the right.
 However, the differential metabolite intensity within this range is relatively low.